-The All-pervading Supreme Self (GOD) is present in all at all times and places.
+The All-pervading Supreme Self (GOD) is always present in all.
 The Supreme Self is unchangeably present in Atman (soul), both when Atman is embodied as Jivatman, or 'man' and when Atman is in its Original State (during the time of Moksha, and during the time of the Cosmic Night which follows Mahapralaya and precedes Shristi, Creation).
 The Supreme Self is also unchangeably present everywhere and nowhere (as in manifested Prakriti, and unmanifested Prakriti, respectively).